-Meaghan Wester holds a SSHRC-funded MA in media studies from Concordia University; her thesis analyzed AI governance through public procurement.
+Meaghan Wester holds a SSHRC-funded MA in media studies from Concordia University; her thesis analyzed Al governance through public procurement.
 Wester is the winner of the 2022 CRTC Prize for Excellence in Policy Research.
 She uses the lenses of feminist infrastructure studies and feminist STS across her different research endeavours.

-Table of Contents
+Tables of Contents

-Introduction by Fenwick McKelvey, Sophie Toupin, and Maurice Jones Chapter 2: Canada's Algorithmic Impact Assessment by Nick Gertler Chapter 3: AI Source List: The Ethics of Procurement, the Display of Responsibility, and the Production of Nonknowledge by Meaghan Wester Chapter 4: Consultations on Facial Recognition Technologies by Maurice Jones and Fenwick McKelvey Chapter 5: AI and the Canadian Institute for Advanced Research by Robert Hunt and Théo Lepage-Richer (with research assistance from Nick Gertler) Chapter 6: Chinook's Nested Black Boxes by Nicolas Chartier-Edwards, Marek Blottière, and Sophie Toupin (en français) Appendix by Sophie Toupin and Fenwick McKelvey116

-Introduction by Fenwick McKelvey, Sophie Toupin, and Maurice Jones
+Introduction: Al is Canada in a Trench Coat by Fenwick McKelvey, Sophie Toupin, and Maurice Jones Chapter 2: Canada's Algorithmic Impact Assessment by Nicholas Gertler Chapter 3: Al Source List: Ethics of Procurement, Display of Responsibility and Production of Non-knowledge by Meaghan Wester Chapter 4: Consultations on Facial Recognition Technologies by Maurice Jones and Fenwick McKelvey Chapter 5: Al and the Canadian Institute for Advanced Research by Robert Hunt & Théo Lepage-Richer (with research assistance from Nicholas Gertler) Chapter 6: Chinook's Nested Black Boxes By Nicolas Chartier-Edwards, Marek Blottière, and Sophie Toupin (en francais) Appendix by Sophie Toupin References by Fenwick McKelvey, Sophie Toupin, and Maurice Jones

 The joke goes like this: Canada is three oil companies in a trench coat.
 Or three telecommunications companies.
 Unchecked corporate power is not a new issue in Canada, and the country does not have a successful record solving it.
 The artificial intelligence industry has a similar problem, with a few large firms dominating the market and steering its future.
 These are global challenges.
-Our report sets out to explain how Canada has responded to the challenges and opportunities of AI.
-What we find is that the joke can be flipped: AI is Canada in a trench coat.
-Rather than finding exclusively novel governance issues arising with AI, what we instead see are the enduring problems of Canada, or at least the federal state, reappearing in a new guise.
-After three years of researching AI governance in Canada, our story is less one about technology than one of the nation.
-Understanding AI governance in Canada is a study in federalism, history, and dependency.
+Our report sets out to explain how Canada has responded to the challenges and opportunities of Al. What we find is that the joke can be flipped: Al is Canada in a trench coat.
+Rather than finding exclusively novel governance issues arising with Al, what we instead see are the enduring problems of Canada, or at least the federal state, reappearing in a new guise.
+After three years of researching Al governance in Canada, our story is less one about technology than one of the nation.
+Understanding Al governance in Canada is a study in federalism, history, and dependency.
 It is a story of national anxieties and local ambitions.
 It is not a story about technological creation but of myth-making-an investment in building a better workforce, a better government, a better Canada.

 As with the nation, coherence is elusive.
-The challenge with trying to tell a story about AI governance is to communicate the multitude of parts-especially when the prevailing narrative is so simple.
-The usual story begins with the newly elected Prime Minister Justin Trudeau, son of former Prime Minister Pierre Elliot Trudeau.
+The challenge with trying to tell a story about Al governance is to communicate the multitude of parts-especially when the prevailing narrative is so simple.
+The usual story begins with the newly elected Prime Minister Justin Trudeau, son of former Prime Minister Pierre Elliott Trudeau.
 Both had an infatuation with technologies and statecraft (Lepage-Richer & McKelvey, 2022).
 As the "Instagram Prime Minister," Justin Trudeau's early press conferences portrayed the leader as an enthusiastic geek, apt to talk about quantum computing and artificial intelligence.
-AI was a classic Canadian underdog success story.
-Machine learning was an approach that ran counter to the mainstream investment in expert systems, yet Canada invested in machine learning nonetheless, training and teaching the leaders of the AI revolution: Geoffrey Hinton, Yann LeCun, and Yoshua Bengio.
+Al was a classic Canadian underdog success story.
+Machine learning was an approach that ran counter to the mainstream investment in expert systems, yet Canada invested in machine learning nonetheless, training and teaching the leaders of the Al revolution: Geoffrey Hinton, Yann LeCun, and Yoshua Bengio.
 Eventual winners of the prestigious Turing Prize, their success was made possible by Canadian government investment (Metz, 2019).
 When Trudeau announced the launch of the first round of its Pan-Canadian AI Strategy, he did so at the elite University of Toronto, touting both his geek credentials and this homegrown Canadian victory.
 There can be no doubt that Canadians have contributed massively to the research behind today's AI summer (CIFAR, 2017c), but how these accomplishments have been managed and how AI affects society and Canada has been less clear.